NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 Notice a sensor detects cars and notifies a car park.
 The car park then updates the displays.
 Sensors connect **to** a car park, and a car park connects **to** displays.

 In other words, a sensor needs to know about a car park, and a car park needs to know about displays.
 This is an example of aggregation, where one object holds a reference to another object.
-In this case, the `CarPark` class holds a reference to instances of the `Display` classes (aggregation); sensors for their part hold a reference to a car park.
+In this case, the `CarPark` class holds a reference to instances of the `Display` classes (aggregation); sensors, for their part, hold a reference to a car park.

 The following class diagram presents this relationship: